 Amelia Barbee is a blogger for Issue 22 and 23.
 She is a junior at ASU studying creative writing with a minor in film studies at Barret, the Honors College.
 She hopes to pursue a career in the literary world, and loves writing of all kinds.

-Cassidy Horan is the Authors Talk Blogger for Issue 23.
-She is a junior at ASU in Barrett, the Honors College who is majoring in English Literature.
+Cassidy Horan is the Authors Talk blogger for Issue 23 and blog editor for Issue 24.
+She is a senior at ASU in Barrett, the Honors College who is majoring in English Literature.
 She is currently part of the 4+1 Accelerated Masters Program, anticipating a Master’s degree in English Literature in 2021.
 After graduation, she hopes to join the publishing and editing field.

 Ellen O’Brien is the nonfiction editor for Issue 23.
 She’s a senior at Arizona State University pursuing a double major in journalism and philosophy with a minor in Arabic.
 She’s passionate about photography, literature, foreign policy and epistemology.
 After graduation, she plans to pursue a job in photojournalism or news editing and to attend law school.